Communication and Brand Resources

 Logo Guidelines

-Review general guidelines about how to use the right file type, color mode and file format.
+Purdue Brand Guidelines about how to use the right file type, color mode and file format.

 There are specific university guidelines about which logos we can use as an academic unit.
-Just because it is on the Internet and easily copied, doesn’t mean it can be used!
+Just because it is on the Internet and easily copied doesn’t mean it can be used!

 Fonts: